|Telephone:||+61 8 6304 5146|

 Dr Sean Kim is Associate Professor of Tourism at the School of Business and Law.

 A second theme is centred on the relationship between intangible heritage (e.g. food), identity and tourism.
 A third area concerns tourist behaviours including experiences, motivations, and emotions.
 A fourth area relates to research methods in tourism including qualitative, quantitative, mixed, and visual research methods.
 A fifth theme focuses on tourism and community perspective (e.g. perceptions, attitudes, empowerment, social capital, quality of life).
-His recent research interests relate to multicultural festival and special event associated with ethnic minorities as well as Cittaslow, community empowerment and quality of life.
+His recent research interests relate to Cittaslow movement, community empowerment and quality of life.

-Associate Professor Kim has been involved in a number of funded research projects, academic research collaborations, and professional consultancies.
-He has published more than 80 scholarly and industrial publications including about 40 referred journal articles and 10 book chapters.
-One of the current research projects is an edited book entitled ‘Food Tourism in Asia’ to be published by Springer by the end of 2018.
-He is an editor of a recently published book ‘Film tourism in Asia: Evolution, transformation and trajectory', which is the first book on film tourism phenomenon in the Asian context in particular.
+Associate Professor Kim has been involved in various funded research projects, academic research collaborations, and professional consultancies.
+He has published more than 90 scholarly and industrial publications including about 40 refereed journal articles and 20 book chapters as well as two edited books published by Springer - ‘Food Tourism in Asia (2019)’ and ‘Film tourism in Asia: Evolution, transformation and trajectory (2018)'.

 He is on the editorial boards of six reputed international tourism-related journals: Journal of Travel & Tourism Marketing, Journal of Tourism & Cultural Change, Anatolia, Tourist Studies, Tourism Management Perspectives, and Journal of Hospitality & Tourism Research.
-He has also been serving as Academic Board Member of Le Cordon Bleu (LCB) International for 7 years.
+He had also served as Academic Board Member of Le Cordon Bleu (LCB) International for 8 years.

 Please leave a comment about your rating so we can better understand how we might improve the page.